geersch/nestjs-getting-started/docs/05-authentication.md

 By decorating the route handler with the `@UseGuards` decorator from the `@nestjs/common` package we are instructing it to use the local passport strategy to validate the user's credentials.
 The `signin` method itself doesn't require an implementation.
 The strategy takes care of everything.
 The `@Body()` decorator, `SignInRequestDto`, `@ApiOkResponse()`...decorators are only used to generate the OpenAPI document.
 This way we can also test the authentication via the Swagger UI.

 Start the application, open a browser and navigate to `http://localhost:3000/api`.
-You'll notice that you can now signin a user via the Swagger UI.
+You'll notice that you can now sign in as a user via the Swagger UI.

 ![Swagger UI - Authentication](./assets/images/swagger-ui-authentication.png)

 Click `Try it out` and play around with it.
-If authentication fails a `401 Unauthorized` response will be returned, otherwise a `200 OK` response.
+If authentication fails a `401 Unauthorized` response will be returned, otherwise, a `200 OK` response.
 Use one of our hardcoded users to sign in.

 ## JSON Web Token

 We can now validate a user's credentials, but we do not want to pass the username and password for every request.
-We want to do this once, issue a JSON Web Token (JWT) and then use this token in subsequent requests to authenticate the user by passing the token as a bearer token in the authorization header.
+We want to do this once, issue a JSON Web Token (JWT), and then use this token in subsequent requests to authenticate the user by passing the token as a bearer token in the authorization header.
 When we validate a user's credentials we want to return a JWT token in the response.
 Let's update our code.

 NestJS provides the `@nestjs/jwt` package that contains utilities based on the [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) package.
 Let's install it.